 The purpose of a Voice of Customer programme is to collect feedback about a product or service.
 Armed with that information the business can work towards creating a better customer experience.

 The Voice of Customer programme is not designed to be a performance management tool for employees.

 Using an algorithm the company came up with a scoring system to rank the performance of onboard managers.
 The individual’s score was compiled partly from Voice of Customer feedback and partly from performance appraisals written on them anonymously by the cabin crew.

 The scores were later used to decide who would keep their job and who would be made redundant in response to cutbacks following the outbreak of Covid-19.

-When a passenger completes their Voice of Customer questionnaire, in the section about the cabin crew, whilst it seems like they’re scoring the crew members who served them their score is actually used to rate the performance of the cabin supervisor who’s running the services and the flight manager.
+When a passenger completes their Voice of Customer questionnaire, in the section about the cabin crew, whilst it seems like they’re scoring the crew members who served them their score is actually used to rate the performance of the Purser in that cabin who’s running the services and the Flight Manager.